hitchyjs/odem/docs-source/guides/defining-models.md

 * First there is the name of the desired model.

-  When defining models via filesystem this name is derived from the file's basename without extension and it is converted from kebab-case to PascalCase there.
-The resulting model's name is used to expose the model in context of Hitchy's runtime API there.
+  When defining models via filesystem those models are [discovered by Hitchy](https://hitchyjs.github.io/core/internals/components.html#models) and [exposed just like any other component](https://hitchyjs.github.io/core/internals/components.html#exposure-at-runtime).
+The resulting name of either model as a component will be used for naming the model by default.

   When defining in code you are responsible for applying any such derivations as desired.
 In this case the model's name isn't used in any sort of registry implicitly and thus might be ignored as well.

   ::: tip Reminder
-  The definition in second argument might contain property [`name`](./defining-models-filesystem.md#naming-models) to define a different name.
+  The definition in second argument might contain property [`name`](./defining-models-filesystem.md#naming-models) to define a different name explicitly.
 This information is always used in favour of the name provided in first argument here.
   :::

   The model's name is used to expose it as part of Hitchy's runtime API.
 It might be used to name the related set in datasource available via some adapter, as well.